lightning/bolts/02-peer-protocol.md

 `temporary-channel-id`, and MUST ensure it is unique from any other channel id with the same peer.
 The sender MUST set `funding-satoshis` to less than 2^24 satoshi.
 The sender MUST set `push-msat` to equal or less than to 1000 * `funding-satoshis`.
-The sender SHOULD set `dust-limit-satoshis` large enough to ensure it can propagate the resulting transaction to miners.
 The sender SHOULD set `to-self-delay` sufficient to ensure the sender can irreversibly spend a commitment transaction output in case of misbehavior by the receiver.
 The sender SHOULD set `minimum-depth` to an amount where the sender considers reorganizations to be low risk.